-Marcy, a first-time homebuyer, was over-the-moon excited about finally moving into her new home.
+Marcy, a first-time homebuyer, was over the moon and excited about finally moving into her new home.

 The day arrived, the movers were actually on time and, for the first time since the final walk-through, she opened the door to her home.